 CERVICAL CANCER PROGRAM ASPECTS

+Local PartnershipsFor several years, SewHope has worked with Dr. Palma and the San Benito National Hospital to help educate families in Peten about the importance of the HPV vaccine, allowing us to spread the word on the vaccines effectiveness and to detect the potential for high risk infections, which will help save the lives of young women.
 SewHope maintains a great relationship not only with the San Benito National Hospital and the Guatemalan Ministry of Health: they often refer women to us for screening and treatments, and we refer patients to them who are outside of our clinic's treatment capabilities.
 In addition to providing pap smears at our clinic in Santa Ana, Guatemala, SewHope partners with groups such as Afosa, a Guatemalan organization that focuses on health, family planning, education and development projects in Peten, who employ young Guatemalans trained to run specific community projects. |

 Flori's StoryFlori was a young Guatemalan woman who came to SewHope's clinic in 2010 with advanced cervical cancer.
 Through the generosity and hard work of many different individuals in the Toledo area, Flori was able to come to the United States for treatment.
 Sadly, she passed away in 2011, from a disease that could have been prevented with proper screening and early treatment.